KinqAndi/Dumpster-API/docs/intro.md

 Dumpster:AttachTo(item: any) → ()
 ```

-Attaches a dumpster to an Instance, TweenBase, Sound or AnimationTrack.
-Once the object's lifespan has ended, dumpster will be destroyed.
+Attaches a dumpster to an Instance, TweenBase, Sound, AnimationTrack, RBXScriptSignal, tables with Connect method.
+Once the object's lifespan has ended or said signal is fired, dumpster will be destroyed.
+(Most GCS cannot be attached to characters&players, but with dumpsters, you can!)

 ---